knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 ** Almost There**

-I need to figure out (1) how to tab/realease.
+I need to figure out (1) how to TAG/RELEASE.
 And how to add to the NPM registry.
 All new to me.
-Please be patient.

 [Homebridge](https://github.com/nfarina/homebridge) plugin that supports opening and **closing a single** Ryobi garagedoor opener.